-7. Equality and Diversity
+6. Equality and Diversity

-7.1 Schools within the Ebor Academy Trust are inclusive schools and adults should follow the Equality Policy and treat everyone respectfully, irrespective of what they believe personally.
+- 6.1 Schools within Ebor Academy Trust are inclusive and adults should follow the Equality Policy and treat everyone respectfully, irrespective of what they believe personally.
 In our schools adults will come across cultural differences in childcare or parenting practices, different religious practices and spiritual needs, or a clash of cultural beliefs, such as the role of men/women.
 All should be respected.
 However, it is possible that despite the work of the school to promote equality and diversity there may be incidents of bullying, racism, homophobia or other unacceptable behaviour.
-For example, adults may hear a child calling another a racist name, or insulting another because of their sexuality or special needs.

-- 7.2 If adults need to respond to oppressive/discriminatory behaviour they should approach it with sensitivity, remain calm and use a calm but clear voice at all times.
+For example, adults may hear a child calling another a racist name, or insulting another because of their sexuality or special needs. - 6.2 If adults need to respond to oppressive/discriminatory behaviour they should approach it with sensitivity, remain calm and use a calm but clear voice at all times.
 They should always make it clear that it is unacceptable behaviour and give both sides a chance to tell their point of view.
 Both parties should be told that the incident will be investigated thoroughly.
-The Executive Headteacher/Head of School must be informed as soon as possible of the incident, record it on the appropriate form and inform parents. - 7.3 It is important that adults in school do not ignore the incident and do not treat the two parties separately or differently.
-They should never risk an escalation of the situation by handling it insensitively; it could lead to further violence, prosecution and legal action.
-Adults should never use behaviour that could make the student/pupil/parent/staff member feel threatened, intimidated or humiliated.
+The Headteacher must be informed as soon as possible of the incident, all appropriate record keeping regarding any incidents must be completed. - 6.3 Any incidents of bullying, racism and or derogatory language must be responded to, reported and recorded in line with the behaviour policy.
+A child's parents or carers must be informed.